-Intended outcome Review

-intended outcome

-Students attain as highly as their peers.
+Intended outcome Review Students attain as highly as their peers.
 PP students attained broadly in line with their peers MYP subject grades.

-Average MYP grade difference in: Maths -0.14

-English -0.45

-Science -0.20

-Languages -0.02

-History +0.07

-Geography -0.12

-PP students received significant support for the Ebacc subjects including tutoring from academy staff, progress interventions and TA support where appropriate.
+Average MYP grade difference in: Maths -0.14 English -0.45 Science -0.20 Languages -0.02 History +0.07 Geography -0.12 PP students received significant support for the Ebacc subjects including tutoring from academy staff, progress interventions and TA support where appropriate.
 The progress that the students made from this additional support has been significant with the overall residual across all subjects to their peers being20.
 Attendance to be >98%.
-Attendance was 94.4% for none PP and 90.3% for PP students.
+Attendance was 94.8% for none PP and 90% for PP students.
 Our none PP students attend significantly more and our PP students are at the national average for attendance of all students.
 Students are well equipped for learning.
 All students were fully equipped for learning, including a Chromebook.
 Where needed the PP funding was used to give PP students equipment such as calculators, blazers, etc. This ensured no student had issues with access to education.
 Students to be fully engaged with all academy activities.
-Over the course of the academic year 90% of PP students accessed Co-curricular clubs.
-Transport was the issue for the lack of engagement for the 10%.
-The

-co-curricular offer of the academy is extensive, free, and open to all.
+Over the course of the academic year 92% of PP students accessed Co-curricular clubs.
+Transport was the issue for the lack of engagement for the 8%.
+The co-curricular offer of the academy is extensive, free, and open to all.
 The academy invested significantly in equipment for further expansion of the programme in the coming year.
 Improve students' aspirations through culturally diverse experiences.
 Every PP student had full access to the curriculum visits and they engaged in these opportunities.
 The academy also invested in peripatetic music lessons, which were made available for PP students at no cost.
 These offers gained in popularity across the year.
+They were also prioritised for extra assemblies from Cambridge University and others.